thingsboard/thingsboard.github.io/docs/samples/abeeway/tracker.md

 ## Prerequisites

-We assume you have at least one of SODAQ NB-IoT Trackers in your lab that is already connected to your T-Mobile IoT network.
+We assume you have at least one of Abeeway Micro Track and Abeeway Industrial Tracker  in your lab that is already connected  with ACTILITY THINGPARK IoT NETWORK.
 We also assume you already have a ThingsBoard PE server or free demo account.
 Otherwise you can register for a 30-days free demo account here: [cloud.thingsboard.io](https://cloud.thingsboard.io/signup).